Key Concepts

 Security Services

-Security services are the concept in Manila that allow Finer-grained client access rules to be declared for authentication or authorization to access share content.
-External services including LDAP, Active Directory, Kerberos can be declared as resources that should be consulted when making an access decision to a particular share.
-Shares can be associated to multiple security services.
+Security services in Manila allow finer-grained client access rules for authentication and authorization to share content.
+External services, including LDAP, Active Directory, and Kerberos, can be declared as resources that are consulted when access decisions are made for a particular share.
+Shares can be associated with multiple security services.

 Important

-When creating a CIFS share, the user will need to create a Security Service with any of the 3 options (LDAP, Active Directory or Kerberos) and then add this Security Service to the already created Share Network.
+When creating a CIFS share, users must create a security service with one of three options (LDAP, Active Directory, or Kerberos) and then add that security service to an existing share network.

 Important

-Starting from Wallaby release, Manila is able to add/update security services that are currently being used.
-Updating a security service requires that both former and latter security servers have the same type.
-While adding a security service to an in-use share network, make sure that the share network does not contain any security service of the same type, otherwise the operation will be denied.
-For more details on such operations, please refer to the security service modification session
+Beginning with the Wallaby release, Manila can add or update security services that are currently in use.
+Updating a security service requires both the old and new security services to have the same type.
+When adding a security service to an in-use share network, make sure the share network does not already contain a security service of the same type; otherwise, the operation is denied.
+For more details, refer to the security service modification session

 Share Networks

-A share network is an object that defines a relationship between a set of tenant’s networks/subnets (as defined in an OpenStack network service (Neutron or Nova-network)) and the Manila shares created by the same tenant; that is, a tenant may find it desirable to provision shares such that only instances connected to a particular OpenStack-defined network have access to the share.
+A share network defines the relationship between a tenant’s networks or subnets (as defined in an OpenStack network service such as Neutron or Nova-network) and the Manila shares created by that tenant.
+This allows a tenant to provision shares so that only instances connected to a specific OpenStack-defined network can access the share.

 Note

-As of Kilo, share networks are no longer required arguments when creating shares.
+As of the Kilo release, share networks are no longer required arguments when creating shares.

 Share Network Subnets